mimbrero/daikon_modified/README.md

 This is a modified version of the Daikon invariant detector version 5.8.10, configured for detecting invariants in the context of RESTful APIs.
 The original software can be found here: https://plse.cs.washington.edu/daikon/

-This version of Daikon has been modified by suppressing specific invariants (that could result in the generation of false positives) and adding new domain-specific invariants.
+This version of Daikon has been modified by suppressing specific invariants and derived variables (that could result in the generation of false positives) and adding new domain-specific invariants and derived variables.

 # Invariants
 ## Suppressed invariants